srihari-das/financepro_app/WARP.md

 ## 9. Development Notes from Conversation
 - Multiple patches have been applied to fix type safety issues, font application, and code quality
 - The user desired a more professional and readable numeric font, implemented via Nunito Sans for numbers
-- App has been rebranded from "FinancePro" to "Capital Compass"
+- App is branded as "FinancePro"
 - User environment is Windows 10+, uses pwsh terminal
 - OpenAI API key management recommended strictly on server side via `.env.local`
 - All mock data has been replaced with live Supabase integration